-Higher Education Academy Fellowship demonstrates a personal and institutional commitment to professionalism in learning and teaching in higher education.
+HEA Fellowship demonstrates a personal and institutional commitment to professionalism in learning and teaching in higher education.
 Across four categories, from Associate to Principal, Fellowship provides individuals with recognition of their practice, impact and leadership of teaching and learning.
-HEA Fellowships are widely recognised within the UK and have been adopted by increasing numbers of higher
+HEA Fellowships are embedded in the UK and have been adopted by increasing numbers of higher

 Fellowship brings you a range of benefits:

 - Consolidates personal development and evidence of professional practice in your higher education career;

 - Provides a valuable measure of success and is increasingly recognised by international institutions;

 - Demonstrates commitment to teaching, learning and the student experience, through engagement in a practical process that encourages research, reflection and development;